Terrance Keenan is a prolific writer whose contributions to poetry, non-fiction and other genres embodies his Zen Buddhist practice.

-If Our Lives Be Spared, Syracuse University Press, 2007; a nonfiction history of the Collin family, from 1816 to 1895, who settled in the wilderness of Central NY, using selections from the huge family archives of diaries, correspondence, maps, farm records at the Onondaga Historical Association to tell not only the story of rural life in the 19th century but the private one involving courage, Lear-like betrayal, tragedy and extraordinary love seasoned with unexpectedly profound wisdom.
+The family settled in the wilderness of Central New York.
+The book uses selections from the huge family archives of diaries, correspondence, maps, farm records at the Onondaga Historical Association to tell, not only the story of rural life in the 19th century, but the private one involving courage, Lear-like betrayal, tragedy and extraordinary love seasoned with unexpectedly profound wisdom.

 St. Nadie in Winter: Zen Encounters with Loneliness: Charles Tuttle, 2001.

 St. Nadie in Winter was a finalist for the national NAPRA Nautilus Award.

 Other books: Herbal, Great Elm Press, 1986; Where My Feet Meet My Footsteps, Tamarack Editions, 1986; Cambios, Zephyr Press, 1979.